Android 13 DP2 is out now, giving Pixels another glimpse at upcoming changes

 The second and presumably last Android 13 Developer Preview release is now rolling out, following the promised monthly cadence for these early releases.
-Google has highlighted a handful of changes in this release, like the new notification permission, better text wrapping and line heights for some languages, and Bluetooth LE Audio support, but it's likely other changes are still hiding deeper inside.
+Google has highlighted a handful of changes in this release, like the new notification permission, better text wrapping and line heights for some languages, and Bluetooth LE Audio support.
+We've spotted plenty of changes on our own, including a new media player, fresh branding for Do Not Disturb, and a ton of color choices for Material You.
 Phones already on Android 13 DP1 should be getting an OTA update to the new release soon, and images are now available for manual installation for the Pixel 4 and later.

 The new notification permission screen.